Intermittent percolation and the scale-free distribution of vegetation clusters: Discussion

 {\bf{ii) }} The emergence of a broad region of densities for which scale-free behaviour emerges is in line with the idea of generic scaling emerging in the presence of temporal variability.
 Actually, it was recently shown that in the presence of temporal heterogeneity a novel type of phase may emerge in systems with an absorbing-active phase transition such as the contact process.
 Such a novel phase was named \emph{ temporal Griffiths phase} \cite{TGP} in analogy with the well-known \emph{Griffiths phases} that emerge in the presence of spatial (quenched) heterogeneity \cite{Vojta}.
-In particular, it was shown in \cite{TGP} (see also \cite{Savanna,TGP-Shnerb}) that for models similar to the contact process studied here, different quantities scale as power laws, not just at a critical transition point, but in a whole broad region in parameter space in the presence of temporal disorder.
+In particular, it was shown in \cite{TGP} (see also \cite{Savanna,TGP-Shnerb}) that for models similar to the contact process studied here, some quantities scale as power laws, not just at a critical transition point, but in a whole broad region in parameter space in the presence of temporal disorder, and exhibit an ``exotic'' type of scaling \cite{Vojta2015}).

-{\bf{iii) }} Directly related to our findings is the important work of Manor and Shnerb who discussed --in a mean-field set up different from our spatially explicit one-- how multiplicative (environmental) noise can lead to scale-free distributed cluster sizes \cite{Manor-Shnerb-2008a,Manor-Shnerb-2009}.
+{\bf{iii) }} Directly related to our findings is the important work of Manor and Shnerb who discussed --in a mean-field setup different from our spatially explicit one-- how multiplicative (environmental) noise can lead to scale-free distributed cluster sizes \cite{Manor-Shnerb-2008a,Manor-Shnerb-2009}.
 In a nutshell, each existing cluster experiences a multiplicative random-walk process in which the change in cluster size either increases or decreases at each time step, but, crucially, it does so in an amount which is proportional to its present size, i.e. in a multiplicative way.
 It is very well-known that multiplicative processes lead generically to power-law distributions (of sizes in this case) \cite{Mitzenmacher,Solomon,Sornette-multiplicative}.
 We believe that a multiplicative process similar to this one is at the basis of the power-laws found in our model, but it can not be analyzed in simple mean-field terms.